 Vegetarianism is still a relatively new concept to most Koreans, let alone veganism.
 Most restaurants in Korea serve a limited menu with a handful of specific dishes, and therefore do not usually consider vegetarians.
 For those happy to have their soups and stews served with the meat omitted, be aware that invariably most broths are made using animal products.

-Key Phrases for Vegetarians and Vegans in Korea
+Key Phrases for Vegan and Vegetarian Ordering in Korea

-A favorite amongst the staff at 10 Mag, Plant proves that delicious food and a vegan diet are not mutually exclusive.
+A favorite amongst the staff at 10 Mag, and a winner of the 2018 Best of Seoul competition, Plant proves that delicious food and a vegan diet are not mutually exclusive.
 With a menu that changes every 2-3 weeks in light of seasonal, local, and organic ingredients, Plant’s entree menu offers everything from stews to wraps to salads!

 Try their take on a traditional West African stew or their chickpea avocado sandwich.
 And not only that — they make their own delicious baked goods like Thin Mints, Brownies, and cakes!
 Everything at Plant will remind you that vegan food is not only healthy, environmentally friendly, and cruelty-free, but also delicious.